Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Massive MIMO FBMC: Asymptotic Analysis

 We consider a single-cell massive MIMO setup \cite{marzetta2010noncooperative}, with $K$ single-antenna MTs that are simultaneously communicating with a BS equipped with an array of $N$ antenna elements.
 As mentioned earlier, in this paper, we consider the uplink transmission while the results and our proposed technique are trivially applicable to the downlink transmission as well.

 Let $x_k[l]$ represent the transmit signal of the terminal $k$.
 The received signal at the $i^{\rm th}$ BS antenna can be expressed as \be y_i[l] = \sum_{k=0}^{K-1} x_k[l] \star h_{i,k}[l] + \nu_i[l], \ee where $h_{i,k}[l]$ is the channel impulse response between the $k^{\rm th}$ terminal and the $i^{\rm th}$ BS antenna, and $\nu_i[l]$ is the additive noise at the input of the $i^{\rm th}$ BS antenna.
 We assume that the samples of the noise signal $\nu_i[l]$ are a set of independent and identically distributed (i.i.d.) $\mathcal{CN}(0,\sigma_\nu^2)$ random variables.

-Also, for a given terminal $k$, we model the corresponding channel responses using the channel power delay profile (PDP) $p_k[l], l = 0,\dots,L_{\rm h-1}$.
+For a given terminal $k$, we model the corresponding channel responses using the channel power delay profile (PDP) $p_k[l], l = 0,\dots,L_{\rm h}-1$.
 In particular, we assume that the channel tap $h_{i,k}[l]$, $l \in \{0,\dots,L_{\rm h}-1\}$, follows a $\mathcal{CN}(0,p_k[l])$ distribution, and different taps are assumed to be independent.
-Additionally, we assume that the channels corresponding to different terminals and different BS antennas are independent.
-Throughout this paper, we consider normalized channel PDPs for each terminal such that \be \sum_{l=0}^{L_{\rm h}-1} p_k[l] = 1, ~~~~ k \in \{0,\dots,K-1\} . \ee Moreover, we assume that for each terminal, the average transmitted power is equal to one, i.e., $\mathbb{E}\{ |x_k[l]|^2\} = 1$.
-As a result, considering the above channel model, the average signal-to-noise ratio (SNR) at the input of the BS can be calculated as $\text{SNR} = {1}/{\sigma_\nu^2}$.
+The above assumption implies that the BS antenna array is sufficiently compact so that the channel responses corresponding to a particular user and different BS antennas are subject to the same channel PDP.
+We also assume that the channels corresponding to different terminals and different BS antennas are independent.
+Moreover, for each terminal, the average transmitted power is assumed to be equal to one, i.e., $\mathbb{E}\{ |x_k[l]|^2\} = 1$.
 To simplify the analysis throughout the paper, we assume that the BS has a perfect knowledge of the channel state information (CSI).

 Following (\ref{eqn:yi}), we can extend (\ref{eqn:demod_symbol}) to the MIMO case according to \be \by_{m,n} = \sum_{n'=-\infty}^{+\infty} \sum_{m'=0}^{M-1} \bH_{mm',nn'} \bd_{m',n'} + \bnu_{m,n}, \ee where $\by_{m,n}$ is an $N \times 1$ vector containing the demodulated symbols corresponding to different BS antennas, $\bd_{m,n}$ is a $K \times 1$ vector containing the real-valued data symbols of all the $K$ terminals transmitted at the $m^{\rm th}$ subcarrier and the $n^{\rm th}$ time instant, $\bnu_{m,n}$ is the noise contribution across different BS antennas, and $\bH_{mm',nn'}$ is an $N\times K$ channel matrix.
 The element $(i,k)$ of $\bH_{mm',nn'}$ can be calculated according to \bse \ese